 4.3.
 Other Events.
 In the event Buyer under a Transaction is regulated by a federal, state or local regulatory body, and such body shall disallow all or any portion of any costs incurred or yet to be incurred by Buyer under any provision of this Agreement, such action shall not operate to excuse Buyer from performance of any obligation nor shall such action give rise to any right of Buyer to any refund or retroactive adjustment of the Contract Price provided in any Transaction.
-Notwithstanding the foregoing, if the Affected Party's activities hereunder become subject to regulation of any kind whatsoever under any law (other than with respect to New Taxes) to a greater or different extent than that existing on the Effective Date and such regulation either (i) renders this Agreement illegal or unenforceable or (ii) materially adversely affects the business of the Affected Party, with respect to its financial position or otherwise, then in the case of (i) above, either Party, and in the case of (ii) above, only the Affected Party, shall at such time have the right to declare an Early Termination Date in accordance with the provisions hereof; provided, notwithstanding the rights of the Parties to declare an Early Termination Date as above stated, the Affected Party shall be liable for payment of the Termination Payment calculated by the non-Affected Party as provided in Section 4.1.
+Notwithstanding the foregoing, if the Affected Party's activities hereunder become subject to regulation of any kind whatsoever under any law (other than with respect to New Taxes) to a greater or different extent than that existing on the Effective Date and such regulation either (i) renders this Agreement illegal or unenforceable or (ii) materially adversely affects the business of the Affected Party, with respect to its financial position or otherwise, then in the case of (i) above, either Party, and in the case of (ii) above, only the Affected Party, shall at such time have the right to declare an Early Termination Date in accordance with the provisions hereof; provided, notwithstanding the rights of the Parties to declare an Early Termination Date as above stated, the non-Affected Party shall calculate the Termination Payment as set forth in Section 4.1 and the resulting Termination Payment shall be paid by the owing Party in accordance thereto .

 4.4.
 Offset.
 Each Party reserves to itself all rights, set-offs, counterclaims and other remedies and defenses consistent with Section 8.3 (to the extent not expressly herein waived or denied) which such Party has or may be entitled.
-All outstanding Transactions and the obligations to make payment in connection therewith or under this Agreement may be offset against each other, set off or recouped therefrom.
+All outstanding Transactions entered into pursuant to this Agreement and the obligations to make payment in connection therewith may be offset against each other, set off or recouped therefrom.

 4.5.
 Security.
-In order to secure all payment obligations of Company to Customer hereunder, Company shall cause its Guarantor to execute and deliver to Customer the guaranty agreement substantially in the form attached as Exhibit "C."
+In order to secure all payment obligations of Company to Customer hereunder, Company has issued a guaranty, effective 2/12/2001 (as amended).

 4.6.
 Collateral Requirement/Termination Payment Threshold.
-If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed $10,000,000, such Party as the Beneficiary Party may request the other Party to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $10,000,000 (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
-The Letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
-On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $250,000).
-The letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
+If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed $50,000,000, such Party as the Beneficiary Party may request the other Party to establish a Letter of Credit as the Account Party in an amount equal to the Termination Payment in excess of $50,000,000 (rounding upwards for any fractional amount to the next $100,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
+The Letter of Credit or other collateral shall be delivered within five Business Days of the date of such notice.
+On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $100,000).
+The letter of Credit or other collateral shall be delivered within five Business Days of the date of such notice.
 For purposes of this Section 4.6, the calculation of “Early Termination Payment” shall include all amounts owed but not yet paid by one Party whether or not such amounts are then due, for performance already provided pursuant to any and all Transactions.